tduvan/kmerCountApp/README.md

     (The correlation between dictionary length and its  memory usage is roughly 100 MB on RAM ≃ 3000000 items in dictionary)

 The values can be altered for getting better performance on different system configurations.
 If the RAM capacity is low, the second parameter should be kept as small as possible.
-This will allow the code work on low RAM capacity while comp_ romising process speed.
+This will allow the code work on low RAM capacity while compromising process speed.
 ========================================================================================================================